Obama warns U.S. Congress against more sanctions on Iran

 "I am not, repeat not, suggesting that we are on immediate war footing should negotiations with Iran fail," he noted.
 "The bottom line is this: We may not get there, but we have a chance to resolve the nuclear issue peacefully."

-"No White House threat will stop us from doing the right thing to protect the United States and its allies."

-The Senate Banking Committee plans to debate and vote on the bill on Thursday.
+Republican and Democratic lawmakers are moving forward with a new sanctions bill.
+Republican Senator Bob Corker, who now chairs the U.S. Senate Foreign Relations Committee, said on Thursday the bill would come up for a vote in early February.

-U.S. Secretary of State John Kerry and Iranian Foreign Minister Mohammad Javad Zarif met in Paris on Friday to try to iron out disagreements over Iran's nuclear program, which Tehran says is peaceful.
+U.S. Secretary of State John Kerry and Iranian Foreign Minister Mohammad Jawad Zarif met in Paris on Friday to try to iron out disagreements over Iran's nuclear programme, which Tehran says is peaceful.

-(Additional reporting by Susan Heavey, Steve Holland and Patricia Zengerle; Editing by Doina Chiacu, G Crosse and Lisa Shumaker)
+(Additional reporting by Susan Heavey and Steve Holland; editing by Doina Chiacu and G Crosse)